envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.0.1 =
+* Fix for when you have only 1 site in a specific Analytics profile.

 = 4.0 =
 * NOTE WHEN UPGRADING: you'll have to reconfigure the plugin so it can fully support all the new features!